MOBE, BBB & The FTC: OMG! Hope you didn’t fall for the hype

-MOBE reviews and complaints to the BBB (Better Business Bureau) proved too much for it to be seen as a legitimate online opportunity, so the FTC had to step in.
+MOBE, BBB & The FTC: OMG!
+MOBE (My Online Business Empire) reviews and the complaints to the BBB (Better Business Bureau) proved too much for it to be seen as a legitimate online opportunity, so the FTC had to step in.
 But it’s not over yet.
+Even so, we hope you did not fall for the hype the way some others have.

 What is MOBE?